Making a Difference

 Our Students, Our Alumni

-No one can tell the Concordia story as well as our students and alumni.
+No one can tell the Concordia-Chicago story as well as our students and alumni.
 They offer valuable insights into what makes the University unique.

 Elisabeth Annice Unruh ’09, attributes her achievements and the desire to continue her education to the faculty and staff at CUC.

 “The best part of Concordia is the mentoring that comes from the faculty and staff; David Settje, Michelle Morkert ’92 and Andrew Pollom are the greatest.
-They were amazing by providing a space for me to be challenged.”
-Settje is associate professor of history at CUC; Morkert is assistant professor of English.
-Pollom is assistant dean of students for Residence Life.
+They provided a space for me to be challenged.”
+(Settje is associate professor of history at CUC; Morkert is assistant professor of English.
+Pollom is assistant dean of students for Residence Life.)
 Elisabeth graduated from CUC in five years with a triple major in history, theology and interdisciplinary women’s studies.
 She served as the women’s basketball team manager for three consecutive seasons and facilitated events in the development of the University’s women’s and gender studies program.
 Off campus, she volunteered with the Evangelical Lutheran Church of America in its archives department.

 “My ability to attend graduate school upon graduation from Concordia is witness to [the faculty and staff’s] dedication to the quality of my university education,” Elisabeth says.